Sprachraum: Characteristics

-The Portuguese sprachraum is referred to as the Lusophony (Lusofonia).
-It is a cultural entity that includes the countries where Portuguese is the official language, and are culturally and linguistically linked to Portugal.
+The Portuguese Sprachraum is referred to as the Lusophony (Lusofonia).
+It is a cultural entity that includes the countries in which Portuguese is the official language and are culturally and linguistically linked to Portugal.
 The Lusophony spans Portugal, Brazil, Lusophone Africa, East Timor, and Macau.
-The Community of Portuguese Language Countries (Portuguese: Comunidade dos Países de Língua Portuguesa, abbreviated to CPLP) is the intergovernmental organisation among nations where Portuguese is an official language.
+The Community of Portuguese Language Countries (Portuguese: Comunidade dos Países de Língua Portuguesa, abbreviated to CPLP) is the intergovernmental organisation of nations in which Portuguese is an official language.

 By extension, a sprachraum can also include a group of related languages.
-Thus the Scandinavian sprachraum includes Norway, Sweden, Denmark, Iceland, and the Faroe Islands, while the Finnic sprachraum is Finland, Estonia and adjacent areas of Scandinavia and Russia.
+Thus, the Scandinavian Sprachraum includes Norway, Sweden, Denmark, Iceland, and the Faroe Islands, and the Finnic Sprachraum is Finland, Estonia, and adjacent areas of Scandinavia and Russia.